-Ionization energy is simple terms can be described as a measure of the difficulty in removing an electron from an atom or ion or the tendency of an atom or ion to surrender an electron.
-The loss of electron usually happens in the ground state of the chemical species.
+Ionization energy, in simple terms, can be described as a measure of the difficulty in removing an electron from an atom or ion or the tendency of an atom or ion to surrender an electron.
+The loss of electrons usually happens in the ground state of the chemical species.

-Alternatively, we can also state that ionization or ionisation energy is the measure of strength (attractive forces) by which an electron is held in a place.
+Alternatively, we can also state that ionization or ionization energy is the measure of strength (attractive forces) by which an electron is held in a place.